 Christians absolutely love to use this verse, and I can, in no way, exclude myself from that.
 We see the reference to Philippians 4:13 on Instagram bios, on the t-shirts of Christian school sports teams, and we’ve probably heard the words in a worship song or from the pulpit.
 “I can do all things through Christ who strengthens me,” encourages us, spurs us to trust God more.
 But how can we know if we’ve used this verse correctly or if we’ve simply used the words of Paul to cheer on our favorite sports team or to help us open a pickle jar, as humorously shown in this comic?

 Can we really do all things through Christ who strengthens us?
 If not, what can’t we do?
 And in what context did Paul write this verse?
 Let’s explore these questions and more as we dissect one of the most famous verses in the Bible.

-What Does ‘I Can Do All Things through Christ Who Strengthens Me’ Mean?
+‘I Can Do All Things through Christ Who Strengthens Me’ Meaning

 According to John Gill’s Exposition of the Bible, about this verse: